sethshober/learnJS/final/basics.md

 ---

 That’s plenty to chew on for now!
 Keep practicing with declaring and setting variables, while also doing some basic math operations on them.
 We’ll see you back here tomorrow as we continue progressing through the basics and discover types and values.

+But wait, there's more.
+Some of you may be wondering where we write our code, and how we run it.
+You're going to want a text editor for writing code.
+We recommend and use [Sublime](http://www.sublimetext.com/) and [Atom](https://atom.io/).
+As far as running your code, well that gets a lot more complicated.
+For now, feel content using the browser DevTools, but if you are looking for something more advanced at this point you might try running [node](https://nodejs.org/en/) in the terminal.
+[Codecademy](https://www.codecademy.com/ru/courses/learn-the-command-line/) has a good tutorial on the terminal.
+There is also a neat browser terminal simulation project at [learntheterminal.com](http://learntheterminal.com/).